lrusso96/blog/_posts/2020-03-14-weakly-vs-strongly-owf.md

 - O. Goldreich.
 Foundations of Cryptography.
 2001

-[^note1]: if we assume $f$ is strongly one-way, then the reduction becomes even smpler: maybe, later on, I will write it down in a new post.
+[^note1]: if we assume $f$ is strongly one-way, then the reduction becomes even simpler: maybe, later on, I will write it down in a new post.

 [^note2]: $A'$ must sample $x' \samples \bits^{n-l}$ and then run $A(0^l\|\|x', y)$.
 It is crucial, in the reduction, that $x'$ is sampled at random.